Rugops: Discovery and naming

-A skull pertaining to an abelisaurid was recovered during an expedition in 2000 led by Paul Sereno near In-Abangharit, Niger Republic.
-The specimen came from the Echkar Formation of the Tegama Group which dates to the Cenomanian stage of the Late Cretaceous period, 96 Ma.
-The formation has also yielded specimens pertaining to the carcharodontosaurid Carcharodontosaurus iguidensis, the spinosaurid Spinosaurus, an unnamed rebbachisaurid and titanosaur, and the crocodylomorphs Fortignathus, Laganosuchus and Kaprosuchus.
-The specimen was described in 2004 by Paul Sereno, Jeffery Wilson and Jack Conrad.
-The holotype specimen, MNN IGU1, consists of a partial skull which lacks portions of the palate and skull roof.
+In 2000, an expedition conducted by the University of Chicago led by American paleontologist Paul Sereno and funded by the National Geographic Society explored fossiliferous sandstone outcrops in a site near In-Abangharit on the western edge of the Ténéré Desert of Niger.
+These layers belong to the Echkar Formation, which dates to the Cenomanian age of the Late Cretaceous period, around 96 million years ago.
+During the expedition, a partial skull of a theropod was collected.
+This skull was then transported to the University of Chicago for study and preparation before being returned to the Musee National du Niger and deposited under the catalog number MNN IGU1.
+The specimen consists of a partial skull which lacks portions of the palate and skull roof.
 The type specimen may represent a subadult individual based on its small size, the lack of fusion between the nasals and the presence of the fenestra between the prefrontal, frontal, postorbital and lacrimal bones.

+In 2004, this skull was described by American researchers Paul Sereno, Jeffrey Wilson, and Jack Conrad as the holotype (name-bearing) specimen of a new genus and species of abelisaurid, named Rugops primus.
 The generic name, Rugops, is derived from the Latin word "ruga" (wrinkle) and the Greek word "opsi" (face).
 The specific name is derived from the Latin word "primus" (first).
 Both the generic and specific name refer to Rugops as being one of the earliest abelisaurids with a textured skull.

 In 2005, a partial right maxilla of an abelisaurid was described from the Kem Kem Group of Morocco.
 The maxilla shares some similarities with Rugops such as with the morphology of the teeth, the shape of the alveolar, the rugose texture on the lateral sides, the straight border with the premaxilla, and the position of the palatal shelf.
 However, the maxilla cannot be referred to Rugops as the diagnostic features of the genus are located on different parts of the skull.